Showing confidence badly makes outcomes worse, not better.

 Experts are being misled by the interfaces meant to help them.

-Domain experts — clinicians, lawyers, financial analysts — use AI to augment decisions that carry real consequences.
+Domain experts (clinicians, lawyers, financial analysts) use AI to augment decisions that carry real consequences.
 The instinct is to show a confidence score and call it transparency.
 Research says otherwise: displaying confidence badly causes expert accuracy to drop, not rise.
 A radiology study found accuracy fell from 82% to 46% when AI confidence was shown incorrectly.

-The problem isn't the AI model — it's the interface.
+The problem isn't the AI model.
+It's the interface.
 Experts who trust a high-confidence wrong answer more than a low-confidence right one aren't making bad decisions.
 They're responding rationally to a badly designed signal.
-In specialized AI, UX is not decoration — it is a safety layer.
+In specialized AI, UX is not decoration.
+It is a safety layer.

 Five principles of Domain Expert AI UX

-Confidence shapes the entire interface — not just one element
+Confidence shapes the entire interface, not just one element

 The prototype uses a medical diagnosis context to show how the same interface must respond differently at three confidence levels.
 The UX adapts: evidence framing, alert severity, action emphasis, and the reasoning chain all shift with certainty.

-Beyond the three scenarios, the prototype includes a sticky patient panel that keeps context always visible, an expandable reasoning chain that shows each diagnostic step with evidence weights, a data lineage section with model version and audit ID, and a Review & Modify panel that requires documented reasoning before an override is accepted — creating an audit trail without slowing the expert down.
+Beyond the three scenarios, the prototype includes a sticky patient panel that keeps context always visible, an expandable reasoning chain that shows each diagnostic step with evidence weights, a data lineage section with model version and audit ID, and a Review & Modify panel that requires documented reasoning before an override is accepted, creating an audit trail without slowing the expert down.

-"In specialized AI, UX is not decoration — it is a safety layer."
+"In specialized AI, UX is not decoration.
+It is a safety layer."